clairedavid/ml_in_hep/_sources/week1/warmup_1D_linRegGDmulti.md

 In machine learning, data samples contain multiple features.

 We will generalize our previous definitions or linear regression to additional features.
 How to see this?
-Previously our data where two column vectors of input features $X$ and their associated targets $y$.
+Previously our data where one column vector $x$ and its associated column vector of targets $y$.
-The input features can be visualized in the form of a table:
+Additional input features can be visualized in the form of a table:

 ```{glue:figure} df_example
 :figwidth: 300px